 Members may make their own temple aprons only if they use the approved apron embroidery and sewing kit.
 This kit is available from Church Distribution Services.
 Other temple ceremonial clothing and temple garments may not be made.

-The garment provides a constant reminder of the covenants made in the temple.
-When properly worn, it provides protection against temptation and evil.
-Wearing the garment is also an outward expression of an inward commitment to follow the Savior.
+The garment is a reminder of covenants made in the temple.
+When worn properly throughout life, it will serve as a protection against temptation and evil.

 To dispose of worn-out temple garments, members should cut out and destroy the marks.
 Members then cut up the remaining fabric so it cannot be identified as a garment.